New Amsterdam: English capture

 On August 27, 1664, while England and the Dutch Republic were at peace, four English frigates sailed into New Amsterdam's harbor and demanded New Netherland's surrender, effecting the bloodless capture of New Amsterdam.
 On September 6, the local Dutch deciding not to offer resistance, Stuyvesant's lawyer Johannes de Decker and five other delegates signed the official Articles of Surrender of New Netherland.
 This was swiftly followed by the Second Anglo-Dutch War, between England and the Dutch Republic.
 In June 1665, New Amsterdam was reincorporated under English law as New York City, named after the Duke of York (later King James II).
 He was the brother of King Charles II, who had been granted the lands.

 In 1667, the Treaty of Breda ended the conflict in favor of the Dutch.
 The Dutch did not press their claims on New Netherland but did demand control over the valuable sugar plantations and factories captured by them that year on the coast of Surinam, giving them full control over the coast of what is now Guyana and Suriname.

-In July 1673, during the Third Anglo-Dutch War, the Dutch quickly but briefly retook the colony of New Netherland, which the English called "New York", with a combined fleet of a squadron of ships from Amsterdam and a squadron of ships from Zeeland.
+On August 9, 1673, during the Third Anglo-Dutch War, the Dutch quickly but briefly retook the colony of New Netherland, which the English called "New York", with a combined fleet of a squadron of ships from Amsterdam and a squadron of ships from Zeeland.
 The commanders were Jacob Benckes (Koudum, 1637–1677) and Cornelis Evertsen de Jongste (Vlissingen, 1642–1706) under instruction of the States General of the Dutch Republic.
 Anthony Colve was installed as the first Dutch governor of the province.
 Previously there had only been West India Company Directors and a Director-General.

 Amidst the recapture, New York City would be again renamed, this time to New Orange.
-However, after the signing of the Treaty of Westminster in November 1674, both the Dutch territories were relinquished to the English.
-With the transfer of control, the names New Netherland and New Orange reverted to the English versions of "New York" and "New York City", respectively.
-Surinam became an official Dutch possession in return.
+However, after the signing of the Treaty of Westminster in February 1674, both the Dutch territories were relinquished to the English.
+With the effective transfer of control on November 10, 1674, the names New Netherland and New Orange reverted to the English versions of "New York" and "New York City", respectively.
+Suriname became an official Dutch possession in return.